Neurologic Physical Therapy Residency

 - is a neurologic residency trained physical therapist; or

-- has a minimum of 3 years clinical experience in neurologic physical
+- has a minimum of 3 years clinical experience in neurologic physical therapy practice.

 - Able to provide one-on-one mentoring of the resident on-site for a minimum of 3 hours per week.